40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH3 -- enable and disable Bash functionality.md

   + look at all functionalites are turned on or off
   + look at one functionality is turned on or off

+extra bonus

+  + look at many functionalities are BOTH enabed
+  + look at at least one of functionalities is enabled

 ## CH3-1 -- enable and disable Bash functionality
 ### set
 The built-in command `set` can enable or disable Bash functionalities.